borde93/iPick/README.md

 If one or more strawberries are detected the coordinates are published in the ``/yolo/strawberry_arm_coord`` topic.

-The **SwiftPro** node subscribes to this topic.
+The **SwiftPro**subscribes to this topic.
 If it is not already trying to pick a strawberry, the client will send a goal to the arm server in order to start the picking process.

 The server will perform the following logic: